-How To Talk Costs With Your Bridal Party
+How To Talk Big Money Topics With Your Wedding Party

 You’re getting married, and you can’t wait to have your nearest and dearest by your side when you say your “I Dos.”
 No doubt, your bridal party is thrilled to be part of your festivities, but they’re also probably a bit nervous about the costs involved — and for a good reason.